-This week’s Sober Story comes from Peter (aka The Twelve Step Warrior), a 45-year-old living in the UK.
+This week's Sober Story comes from Peter, a 49-year-old living in the UK.

 Mrs D: How long have you been sober for?